 - Physical constraints suffered by the group

-- From the "margin of comfort" that it is reasonable to carry
+- Of the "comfort margin" that it is reasonable to take

 - And of course the nature of the land borrowed

-The end of the document presents a very interesting scheme: the "low intensity" combat in crisis phase - after civil peace and before a total collapse of normality, with a technical approach of the excavation, the check point & the control.
-This type of work of "police" refers us to the works of Colonel Trinquier and Captain Galula (to read for "late" to read again for "those who have forgotten".
+The end of the document presents a very interesting diagram: “low intensity” combat in a crisis phase - either after civil peace and before a total collapse of normality, with a technical approach to search, checkpoint & control.
+This type of "police" work refers us to the works of Colonel Trinquier and Captain Galula (to read for the "late" to reread for "those who have forgotten".

-In short, safety, recognition, logistics, defense, zone ban, the chain of command, the ability to be autonomous ...
-Good reading!
+In short, safety, reconnaissance, logistics, defense, zone ban, the chain of command, the ability to be autonomous… Happy reading!